TheOneAnimeLegend/CS20/Computer Apps/Processing-Java Prototyping/Text/README.md

   - What happens when less characters
   - What happens when less or more ratio
   - See Image for 7 characters

+  Main Issues with this Algorithm
+  1. Text is not drawn, font size too big
+     - Descrease font size
+     - If autosizing, check font being used and decrease further by percentage it needs
+       - Ratio of width to may be odd

+  Example of Odd Font Ratio of Width to Height: Harrington
+  - Requires a 1% decrease in font size to print the text after the autosize calculation

 ---